Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### **SOCIAL WORK**

-  * He is now the vice president of IIIS Students' Union in Tsinghua University.
+  * He is the vice president of IIIS Students' Union in Tsinghua University.
-  * He is now a member of the Algorithm Association in Tsinghua University.
+  * He is a member of the Algorithm Association in Tsinghua University.
   * He was a volunteer for the 110th anniversary of Tsinghua University.